ujjawalsuii/c-ray-engine/README.md

 run the script:  ./FS_assg test.input output_night.ppm night

 ### To render the Daytime scene:
 All you have to do is replace the night with day, ./FS_assg test.input output_night.ppm day

 The output image will be saved as a high-resolution PPM file, which can be viewed in standard image viewers or converted to PNG/JPG.

+### If you do end up with difficulties please do not hesitate to reach out!
+Just click my profile and you will find multiple ways to contact me